 $ sudo bash -c 'echo "exec /etc/X11/Xsession /usr/bin/xfce4-session" > /etc/chrome-remote-desktop-session'

-6. Install xscreensaver as an alternative to the default Xfce locker, which doesn’t work with remote desktop:
+Install xscreensaver as an alternative to the default Xfce locker, which is not compatible with remote desktop:

 $ sudo apt install --assume-yes xscreensaver

-7. Disable display manager as there is no display connected:
+Disable the display manager, as there is no display connected:

 $ sudo systemctl disable lightdm.service

-8. Add your user account to the Linux group then logout:
+Add your user account to the Linux group and then log out:

-9. On your local laptop browser, open https://remotedesktop.google.com/headless Then follow the steps to set up another computer.
-You would probably copy command to your AWS command, similar to this:
+On your local laptop browser, open Chrome Remote Desktop's Headless Mode.
+Follow the steps to set up another computer.
+You will probably copy a command similar to this into your AWS instance:

-10. Finally, you can remote connect to your ubuntu desktop and have fun!
+Finally, you can remotely connect to your Ubuntu desktop.

-You can now access your desktop environment from anywhere with any device.
-It’s especially useful as a software engineer who wants to code with a full set of tools as a development environment at any time.
+You can now access your desktop environment from anywhere, using any device.
+This setup is especially useful for software engineers who want access to a full set of development tools at all times.